 This course may count towards your ATAR

 This course assumes that a student has achieved the outcomes of the Stage 5.3 course.
-Students must be competent in solving equations, factorising quadratics, and applications of co-ordinate geometry.
+Students must be competent in algebraic techniques such as solving equations, factorising quadratics, and applications of co-ordinate geometry.

 Exclusions: Mathematics Standard